-We may contact you for further details in relation to any information supplied on this application form.
-Information received in this application will be used for searches in connection with the compiling and maintenance of our Trustee Register.
-All information will be processed in line with the Data Protection Act 1998 and our Fair Processing Notice (see www.thepensionsregulator.gov.uk/docs/fair-processing-notice.pdf).

 Now you’ll need to read and sign the declaration on the next pages.
-The following two need to be signed by each Key Person and each Officer, as applicable.
-Ensure that you have completed the checklist at the end of this form and supplied all the requested documentation.

 Signatures and declarations

-You must read and sign the declarations below before your application can be processed.
+You must read and sign the declarations below before we can process your application.

-Applicant

 You confirm that you are not the subject of a prohibition order made under section 3 of the Pensions Act 1995.

 You confirm that you are not the subject of a suspension order made under section 4 of the Pensions Act 1995.